Murder 3: Plot

-In a flashback, it is also shown that Roshni, jealous of Vikram's relationship with one of his colleague, decided to pretend she is leaving him.
+In a flashback, it is also shown that Roshni, jealous of Vikram's relationship with one of his colleagues, decided to pretend she was leaving him.
 She creates the video saying she is leaving as she hides in the secret room.
 The room has some one way mirrors where she can observe Vikram's reaction.
-When she decides he has had enough she looks for the key and realises she lost the key and is now trapped in the room with no way to contact him.
+When she decides he has had enough she looks for the key and realises she lost it and is now trapped in the room with no way to contact him.

 Nisha finds the key to the secret room, but she does not know what it is used for.
 Nisha eventually figures out that Roshni is trapped in the house because Roshni is able to communicate through tapping on the pipes in the secret room.
 As Nisha is ready to open the door, she pauses and decides not to rescue Roshni because she might lose Vikram after that.
 Nisha struggles with her decision, but decides to open the door and check on Roshni when the investigators give Nisha a package containing some images.
 As Nisha is checking on Roshni laying in a bed in the secret room, Roshni surprises Nisha and knocks her out with a glass bottle and leaves Nisha locked in the room.
 After Roshni comes out of the secret room, she sees the images and the package, which are pictures of Vikram and his colleague in compromising situations, shattering her.
 She decides to leave the house.
-She leaves that picture of Vikram with his colleague on mirror and also sticks her necklace to show Vikram that she is out and then she sends the keys of the room to the investigator who actually loves Nisha.
-The investigator comes and arrests Vikram while Nisha is stranded in the room as both Vikram and the investigator have no knowledge about the room and the key.
-The final scene shows Roshni tearing her and Vikram's photograph and is going on a highway road in a car alone, happy on leaving the devastated and arrested Vikram.
+She leaves that picture of Vikram with his colleague on the mirror and also sticks her necklace to show Vikram that she is out and then she sends the keys to the room to the investigator who actually loves Nisha.
+The investigator comes and arrests Vikram while Nisha is stranded in the room as both Vikram and the investigator have no knowledge about the room or the key.
+The final scene shows Roshni tearing her and Vikram's photograph and going on a highway road in a car alone, happy to leave the devastated and arrested Vikram.